How to Help a Teen With Anxiety (Parent Guide)

 At Ezer Psychotherapy, we use evidence-based approaches tailored to teens, including:

-Cognitive Behavioral Therapy (CBT) to challenge anxious thinking
+Cognitive Behavioral Therapy (CBT) to identify and challenge anxious thinking

-Support for co-occurring concerns like eating disorders, ADHD, and depression
+Support for co-occurring concerns like eating disorders, ADHD, depression, and functional neurological disorder

 Optional faith-based integration for families who want it